apiaryio/api-elements/docs/examples.md

 - 3 (number)
 ```

-When the structure is parsed, then it returns a serialization of API Elements that looks like:
+When the structure is parsed, it returns a serialization of API Elements that looks like:

 ```json
 {